Indezine Logo

 Figure 5: Master Layout button

-5. This opens the Master Layout dialog box, that you can see in Figure 6.
+5. Doing so opens the Master Layout dialog box, as shown in Figure 6, below.

 6. Master Layout